VhybZApp/.github/profile/README.md

 - **MCP (Model Context Protocol):** Used for agent/experience/tool interaction.
 - **MCG (Morphic Consensus Graphs):** The persistent, semantic knowledge graph (memory layer).
 - **Vybrunt:** The cross-platform runtime engine.
-- **Vybz Agent:** Your personal AI, always by your side (username.vybz.ai).
+- **VhybZ Agent:** Your personal AI, always by your side (username.VhybZ.ai).
 - **Clusters:** Dynamic, interest-based groups that form and evolve with you.

 ## 3. The User Journey: From Prompt to Experience 🚀

 **Example:**
 > You want to learn how to DJ.
-Instead of searching for articles or videos, you launch the "DJ Experience" in Vybz.
+Instead of searching for articles or videos, you launch the "DJ Experience" in VhybZ.
 Each step is interactive: you tap, speak, or record.
 The app responds with visuals, sounds, and tailored guidance.
 Your AI agent remembers your progress, suggests remixes, and connects you with others on the same journey.
 You remix a beat, share it, and it becomes part of the Commons—attributed to you.

 **Key UX Elements:**
 - Minimalist home: No doomscrolling—just unfinished and favorite experiences.